Chinese University of Hong Kong

 For a list of courses pre-approved for SU credit, please click on the "Courses Offered" link at the top of this page.
 There is no guarantee courses on the list will be offered during your semester abroad, so please refer to the World Partner website for the most up-to-date course offerings.
 If you want to take a course that is not already approved, SU Abroad will assist in obtaining approval from the appropriate SU academic department.

 On-campus housing is available through CUHK.
 Students can live in dormitories with one or two CUHK students who have expressed interest in living with a visiting (non-CUHK) student.
 Amenities include modest furnishings, WiFi, air conditioning, laundry, shared kitchens, shared bathrooms, and a common room.
-There are tutors in the buildings who organize activites among students.
+There are tutors in the buildings who organize activities among students.

 All U.S. Citizens and most non-U.S. citizens are required to have a student visa for their semester in Hong Kong.
 CUHK will provide assistance with the visa application process.

 You will pay SU tuition and can apply all SU financial aid except work study.
-Besides tuition, you will also be charged a program fee which covers pre-departure meetings, orientation abroad, Hong Kong study visa processing, CUHK administrative fee, International Student ID card and services not covered by tuition and for which a separate fee is not charged.
+Besides tuition, you will also be charged a program fee which covers pre-departure meetings, International Travel insurance, orientation abroad, Hong Kong study visa processing, CUHK administrative fee, International Student ID card and services not covered by tuition and for which a separate fee is not charged.

 For the program fee and further explanation of estimated costs, please see the financial planning budget here: Chinese U. HKG Budget 14-15.pdf